W.B. Yeats #

 ‘Teach the free man how to praise’.

-Though * ‘Poetry makes nothing happen’* appears despairing, Auden clearly believes this may only be so in the political and collective spheres.
+Though ‘Poetry makes nothing happen’ appears despairing, Auden clearly believes this may only be so in the political and collective spheres.
+It is entirely possible that Auden is mocking Yeats.

 In our personal lives, Art is significant and enduring with more subtle edifying influences with transformative possibilities..

-* Mostly impersonal, understating the significance of Yeats’ death.
+Mostly impersonal, understating the significane of Yeats’ death.

 “The words of a dead man